miguelvr/satiric-text-analysis/README.md

 of numeric characters such as integers or floats and map them into a unique `__numeric__` token.
 The final preprocessing step is lemmatization, being optional, but is especially helpful for simpler models in many NLP tasks.
-Lemmatization consists in representing groups of words by the same token, in a way similarly to what is done with the numeric tokens.
+Lemmatization consists in representing groups of words by the same token, in a similar way to what is done with the numeric tokens.
 To deal with unknown tokens during test time, a special `__unk__` token is added.

 Lemmatization example: